bkleinen/bkleinen.github.io/ws2015/info1/labs/exercise-13.md

 ## Lab Report / What to turn in

-Your report is due the night before your next lab; refer to moodle for exact times.
+Your report is due the night before your next lab; refer to Moodle for exact times.

-As in Informatics 1, I am more interested in process than in product, although we are now getting more interested in products as well.
-Your report should include any collaborators on top of the first page, summarize what you learned, and note the time you invested in this exercise.
-Both of you need to upload the same report in PDF format to Moodle before the deadline.

-### Special Questions for your report
-How many lines of code did you write for each class?
-Record this statistic in your report.
+Include the Classes, Responsibilities and Collaborators you've found, as well as a report of your process.